MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issue-get-data-from-dataflow.md

 **Resolution:**

-If you've created a dataflow that stores the data into Dataverse, you can't see it using Get Data from dataflow experience.
-You can use [Get data from Dataverse](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-powerbi-connector#finding-your-common-data-service-environment-url) instead, to get data from standard dataflows.
+If you've created a dataflow that stores the data into Common Data Service, you can't see it using Get Data from dataflow experience.
+You can use [Get data from Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-powerbi-connector#finding-your-common-data-service-environment-url) instead, to get data from standard dataflows.
 Or you can create an [analytical dataflow](understanding-differences-between-analytical-standard-dataflows.md) instead, and then access it through Get data from a dataflow.

 ![Get data from standard vs analytical dataflows](media/GetDataStandardAnalyticalDataflow.png)